thunhan/random-number-api/README.md

 - Load random numbers from a binary file.
 - Generate random numbers within a specified range.
 - Support for generating numbers with or without replacement.
+If `true`, the resulting numbers may contain duplicates.
+If `false`, the numbers will be unique.

 ## Project Structure